zeek/zeek/README.md

   approach.

 * __In-depth Analysis__
-	Zeek comes with analyzers for many protocols, enabling high-level semantic analysis at the application layer.
+	Zeek ships with analyzers for many protocols, enabling high-level semantic analysis at the application layer.

 * __Efficient__